kentywang/-jigg-lysp-puff-/README.md

 - Also, why is the heap so big after GC?
 It was like 45 pairs after just defining enum-interval.
 - Why is `9` in `(list 'n 9)` evaluated as symbol?
+- Realization: as long as make_cons is the only malloc we care about, and we protect the contents of make_cons if GC happens during it, we're good on the eval front if and only if eval is just a nest of make_cons calls.
+  - Actually, not true, since if 2 make_cons are nested in a make_cons, while calling the 2nd make_cons, the other one's value could be lost.
+- We could (but don't) explicitly set evaluation order to left-to-right.
+C's order is also unspecified.
+- We need to make sure both arguments to make_cons are avaiable when function is applied.
+Once in the function though, we don't need to worry since it's copied in.
+- Why `(fact 2)` now failing too?

 ### Lessons learned
 - Creating a parser was quite a task on its own.
 Even for that alone I'm